What is PASS?

 PASS begins in Week 2 and runs through to Week 10 (there are no sessions in Week 6).
 PASS is delivered by either interactive online sessions or face to face, on campus sessions.

-Timetables for PASS are available below, and on the course Moodle sites – there’s no need to register.
+Timetables for PASS are available above, and on the course Moodle sites – there’s no need to register.
 We recommend that you attend the same session regularly but there’s no obligation.
 You can choose to attend some weeks but not others.

 If PASS is not offered in your course, you may want to seek assistance from Learning Consultations.